Teaching Practice Briefs

 Do you have an innovative teaching practice to share about doctoral counselor education?
 Are you looking for a professional peer-reviewed publication outlet for such teaching practices?
 If so, ACES invites you to submit a Teaching Practice Brief to its new resource for counselor educators, the ACES Teaching Practice Briefs (TPBs).

 For a full description of the issue theme and submission requirements, please click here.
-The deadline to submit briefs for consideration in the third issue of the TPBs is September 1, 2023.
-All submissions will be anonymously peer-reviewed and accepted briefs will be published in early 2024.
+The deadline to submit briefs for consideration in the fourth issue of the TPBs is February 3, 2024.
+All submissions will be anonymously peer-reviewed and accepted briefs will be published in 2024.

-Briefs and inquiries may be submitted to teachingbriefs@acesonline.net.
+Briefs and inquiries must be submitted to teachingbriefs@acesonline.net.

 2022-2023 Teaching Practice Briefs Editorial Board